Banihal: Banihal Qazigund Road Tunnel

-Banihal Rail Tunnel
+Qazigund Rail Tunnel

 A new 11.215 km (7 miles) long Banihal-Qazigund tunnel (also known as Pir Panjal railway tunnel) for the Jammu–Baramulla line connecting Bichleri Valley of Banihal with Qazigund area of Kashmir Valley has been constructed.
 The tunnel is 8.40 m wide with a height of 7.39 m.
 There is a 3 m road along the length of the tunnel for the maintenance of railway tracks and emergency relief.
 The boring was completed in October 2011, its lining and laying of rail tracks were completed in the next year and a trial run commenced at the end of 2012.
 Commercial runs started from 27 June 2013 reducing the distance between Quazigund and Banihal by 17 km (from 35 km by road to 17.5 km by train).

 The tunnel's average elevation at 1760 m is 440 m below the existing road tunnel.
 The rail tunnel facilitates transportation during winters when inclement weather forces closure of the road tunnel and Srinagar-Jammu highway.
 Pir Panjal Railway Tunnel is India's longest and Asia's third longest railway tunnel (28 km long Taihang Tunnel in China is the longest and 21 km long Wushaoling Tunnel in Gansu, China is the second longest).

 The north portal of the Banihal railway tunnel is at 33.5617942°N 75.1988626°E and the south portal is at 33.463203°N 75.193992°E.